Norman Finkelstein: On From Time Immemorial

 According to Adam Shatz, "when Finkelstein showed that Peters had manipulated Ottoman demographic records to make her case, the book's supporters attacked him as an anti-Zionist.
 By 1986, though, Zionist scholars having published articles that bolstered Finkelstein's case, his version was the conventional wisdom."

-In Understanding Power, Noam Chomsky wrote that Finkelstein sent his preliminary findings to about 30 people interested in the topic, but no one replied, except for him, and that was how they became friends:
+In Understanding Power, Noam Chomsky wrote that Finkelstein sent his preliminary findings to about 30 people interested in the topic, but no one replied except for him, and that was how they became friends:

 I told him, yeah, I think it's an interesting topic, but I warned him, if you follow this, you're going to get in trouble—because you're going to expose the American intellectual community as a gang of frauds, and they are not going to like it, and they're going to destroy you.
 So I said: if you want to do it, go ahead, but be aware of what you're getting into.
 It's an important issue, it makes a big difference whether you eliminate the moral basis for driving out a population—it's preparing the basis for some real horrors—so a lot of people's lives could be at stake.
 But your life is at stake too, I told him, because if you pursue this, your career is going to be ruined.
 Well, he didn't believe me.
 We became very close friends after this, I didn't know him before.According to Chomsky, the controversy over Finkelstein's research caused a delay in his earning his Ph.D. at Princeton University.
 Chomsky wrote that Finkelstein could not get the faculty to read his dissertation, and that Princeton eventually granted Finkelstein his doctorate only "out of embarrassment" and refused to give him any further professional backing.

-Norman Finkelstein at Solidarity stage in 2013.